 BANK DEPOSITS: In 2022, bank deposits in Yuma County (as of June 30) were up 6.8% from 2021.
 That follows strong gains of 23.4% and 17.4% in 2020 and 2021, respectively.
 Those two years were the fastest rates of growth on record (with records back to 1994).
 Deposits in recent years were helped along by COVID stimulus payments and programs.

-HOME PRICES & DAYS ON MARKET: In May 2021, the median price of homes sold in Yuma County was $210,000, according to National Association of Realtors.
-That was up 25.7% from May 2020.
-The median days on market in May was 55, down from 78 in May 2020.
-As of June 2021, there were 610 homes listed for sale in Yuma County (Yuma County, AZ Real Estate Market).
+HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in Yuma County was $275,000, according to National Association of Realtors.
+That was down 5.2% from March 2022.
+The median days on market in March was 59, up from 52 in March 2022.
+As of May 2023, there were 770 homes listed for sale in Yuma County, up from 739 in May 2022.
+(Data in this section updated annually; for the most recently monthly data, visit Yuma County, AZ Real Estate Market.)

 NEW HOME CONSTRUCTION: In 2022, there were 728 building permits issued for new single-family homes in Yuma County, down 33.6% from the year prior (following a 7.2% decline in 2021).
 The year 2022 was the third consecutive year of decline with new SFR permits at their lowest level since 2014.
 The average permit value in 2022 was $167,901, down 5.6% from the year prior.
 For the most recent monthly data, click here.